1976 NBA Finals: Game 3

 The Suns extended the lead to 23 in the third, but Boston began to charge back and cut the lead to two with three minutes left.
-At that point, Suns rookie center Alvan Adams scored twice, passed off to Paul Westphal for another, and then tipped in a Westphal miss moments later.
+At that point, Suns rookie center Alvan Adams scored twice, passed off to Paul Westphal for another basket, and then tipped in a Westphal miss.
 That was enough to get Phoenix a 105–98 win.
 Adams finished with 33 points and 14 rebounds.
-Dave Cowens and Charlie Scott both fouled out for the Celtics, and the Celtics also were whistled for two technicals.
+Dave Cowens and Charlie Scott both fouled out for the Celtics, and the Celtics also received for two technical fouls.